 By steering clear of these common mistakes, you can ensure your efforts lead to higher sales and happier customers.
 Let’s walk through what to watch out for.

-Mismatched Products and Cluttered Displays
+Avoid Mismatched Products and Clutter

 The most effective cross merchandising feels like a helpful suggestion, not a random assortment of items.
 Pairing products that have no logical connection—like placing dog food next to birthday cards—can confuse customers and make your displays feel chaotic.
 Similarly, a display that is overstuffed with products or signage creates visual clutter.
 Poorly planned displays can overwhelm shoppers and prevent them from engaging with the products you’re trying to highlight.
 Your best bet is to keep pairings intuitive and use clean, well-organized fixtures that let the products shine.
 A thoughtful design and engineering process ensures your displays are both attractive and effective.